 There is a small international airport in San Diego (SAN) that sees flights mainly from domestic destinations but also cities like London, Zurich and Tokyo.
 The closest major airports are John Wayne (SNA) Los Angeles (LAX).
 You can rent a car at these airports or take an airport shuttle.

 Once you are in the city it is easy to get around the downtown area on foot or by bike.
 Try Lyft or Uber to take you where you need to go if you don’t have your own wheels.
-You can take local public transport to get around too.
+You can take local public transport to get around too, I especially like taking the trolley which goes to Old Town, downtown, Little Italy and Gaslamp.
+You’ll probably prefer a car to take you to locations further afield like La Jolla.
 San Diego is quite large in size so definitely choose your lodging locations based on things you’d like to see and do.